1) Elgin Baylor (’71-’72 Lakers)

 22) Dickey Simpkins (’95-’96 Bulls and ’96-’97 Bulls)

 Being a teammate of Michael Jordan during the ’90s came with a near guarantee of a championship ring, even for guys at the end of the bench.
-That was certainly the case for Haley, who spent all but seven minutes of the ’95-’96 championship season sidelined.
-A veteran center with a laid back demeanor, Haley had struck up a friendship with Dennis Rodman when the two played together in San Antonio, and was brought to Chicago in 1995 likely to serve as a “worm whisperer.”
-Dealing with knee tendonitis, Haley did not take the floor until the last game of the legendary 72-win regular season, logging five points and two rebounds in a win over the Bullets.
-He was unnecessary on the court in the playoffs as a fourth string center but was still crucial as a high energy practice foil and a calming presence for Rodman.
-The situation was vastly different for Simpkins, a first round pick of the Bulls in 1994 who received extensive playing time in the ’95-’96 regular season but was a shocking playoff roster snub in favor of veterans John Salley and James Edwards.
-When Simpkins showed no signs of improvement in ’96-’97, he was left aside in the playoff title run again and traded that summer to the Warriors.
-When the Warriors waived him, Simpkins returned to the Bulls and this time finally saw postseason action, even logging some garbage time minutes during the 1998 NBA Finals victory over the Jazz.
+Of course, to get that cushy, you had to provide some kind of auxiliary value.
+For Haley, that was his close friendship with Dennis Rodman, gaining him a reputation as a “worm whisperer.”
+That’s likely why the Bulls signed a creaky center with knee tendonitis for the ’95-’96 season.
+Haley got on the court just once, during the final, historical 72nd win.
+He was unnecessary on the court in the playoffs as a fourth string center but was still crucial as a practice foil and as a calming presence for Rodman.
+Simpkins’ situation was vastly different.
+He was a regular part of the rotation in the ’95-’96 regular season but shockingly left off the playoffs roster in favor of ancient relic James Edwards.
+When Simpkins showed no signs of improvement in ’96-’97, he was left aside in the playoff title run again and traded that summer.
+Simpkins did return to the Bulls and in 1998 finally saw postseason action, as the Bulls won their third straight title.

 23) Eddy Curry (’11-’12 Heat)

-One of numerous poster boys for the pitfalls of the prep-to-pro era, Curry was already considered washed up at age 29 when he joined the Heat in 2011.
-Just as he was showing promising signs of his potential in ’04-’05, Curry was hospitalized late in the season with an irregular heartbeat, setting up a stand-off with Bulls management over his clearance to return.
-The Bulls traded Curry to the Knicks that summer and the young center spiraled, struggling for the rest of his career with weight issues and off-court distractions.
+A poster boy for the pitfalls of the prep-to-pro era, Curry was already considered washed up at age 29 when he joined the Heat.
+The Bulls had drafted Curry fourth overall in 2002, then gave up on him four years later after a tense disagreement over his heart condition.
+The young center spiraled from there, struggling for the rest of his career with weight issues and off-court distractions.
 Unable to stock their bench in ’11-’12 with traditional role players due to the contract dollars tied up in LeBron James, Dwyane Wade, and Chris Bosh, the Heat took a flier on Curry, who was nearly three years removed from his last NBA appearance.
-He made 14 regular season appearances, including one as a starter, but was stuck to the bench all playoffs, even when Chris Bosh missed three weeks with an abdominal strain.
-After earning his ring with Miami, Curry played two games with the Mavericks in ’12-’13 then spent the remainder of his career in China.
+He played in 14 regular season games, including one as a starter, but was stuck to the bench all playoffs, even when Chris Bosh missed three weeks with an abdominal strain.
+That was enough for a championship ring though, at basically the end of Curry’s NBA career.

 24) Mitch Kupchak (’81-’82 Lakers)